Garden Tiller and Cultivator Importance in Farming:

 What is Tiller?

-Tiller is a useful farm implement which generally comes handy for tillage.
+Tiller is a useful farm implement that generally comes in handy for tillage.
 They designed specifically to lift the soil, breaking apart the clods of dirt into loose, cracked earth that helps you grow healthy plants.

 Tiller machines get power by the blades or sheer the through soil, which is much faster than by hand tiller.
 A tiller machine is much larger, more powerful and capable of turning larger swaths of the earth than conventional cultivators.